Versailles | How To Make Photos With Extra Drama

 In addition I focused crucially on an important visual detail within the vase and employed an aperture of f/16 to continue the sense of sharpness into the distant background.

-You Can Color My World With Contrast Colors
+You Can Color My World With Contrasting Colors

 Finally there’s the color contrast between the warm yellow/orange hues in the stone compared to the cold blue of the sky.
 Again, the polarizing filter (which I very rarely use) was the solution as it heightened the strength of both colors.

 By keeping color on the surface of the building and contrasting it against the deep blue sky the sense of drama within the image is increased.
-And remember that it was this sense of extra drama that was the major motivating fact behind why and how I went about making this photo.
+Remember, it was this sense of drama that was the major reason why and how I went about making this photo.